scrabbletank/farhome-rules/rulesdoc.md

 ##### Poison
 A poisoned creature adds a bad die to all attacks, attribute saves, and ability checks, adding an additional bad die for every level of poison.
 Only the highest level poison takes effect.
 For example someone who has poison and poison 2 only adds 2 bad dice instead of 3.

+##### Possession
+A possessed creature is one that is under the direct control of another creature.
+They are unable to take actions themselves, instead all actions are dictated by the creature possessing them.

 ##### Prone
 a prone creature grants combat advantage to any melee attacker.
 Ranged attacks against this creature add 2 bad dice to their roll.